Lecrapouille/MyMakefile/README.md

 ## 🌟 MyMakefile Goals

 - Encapsulate all complex Makefile rules in two files that you can include in your project, handling:
-  - C++ file compilation
+  - C++ file compilation.
-  - A small manifest file for downloading third-party libraries
+  - A small manifest file for downloading third-party libraries.
-  - Compilation flag management
+  - Compilation flag management.
-  - Application bundling (including macOS bundles)
+  - Application bundling (including macOS bundles).
-  - Shared/static library creation (contrary to CMake, both are created)
+  - Shared/static library creation (contrary to CMake, both are created).
-  - Installation on your system (header files, doc, libraries)
+  - Installation on your system (header files, doc, libraries).
-  - Creation/installation of pkg-config files
+  - Creation/installation of pkg-config files.
-  - Documentation generation (Doxygen)
+  - Documentation generation (Doxygen).
-  - Unit tests and code coverage
+  - Unit tests and code coverage.
-  - RPM creation
+  - RPM creation.
-  - Code formatting (clang-format integration)
+  - Code formatting (clang-format integration).
-  - Static analysis (cppcheck integration)
+  - Static analysis (cppcheck integration).
+  - call dev tools (cppcheck, clang-format, asan, benchmark, gprof, coverity-scan, OpenSuse Build System, )
 - Define your project structure in just a few lines of Makefile syntax.
 - Let MyMakefile handle all the complex build rules for you.